xiaogang00/MATPO-PR/README.md

    - Maintains isolated context to prevent token overflow

 3. **Credit Assignment**:
-   - Final answer accuracy determines the reward
+   - Final answer accuracy determines the corresponding reward
    - The process reward is derived from the accuracy of intermediate answers generated at various execution steps
-   - Reward is accumulated into returns to conduct the GRPO.
+   - Reward is accumulated into returns to conduct the GRPO
    - Advantage is obtained by normalizing across all planner-worker rollout groups
    - Gradient flows to both planner actions and worker actions proportionally